Asaf Jahi dynasty: Asaf Jah I

-The founder of this dynasty was Mir Qamaruddin Khan, a noble and a courtier of the Mughal Muhammad Shah, who negotiated a peace treaty with Nadirshah got disgusted with the intrigues that prevailed in Delhi.
+The founder of this dynasty was Mir Qamaruddin Khan, a noble and a courtier of the Mughal Muhammad Shah, who negotiated a peace treaty with Nader Shah got disgusted with the intrigues that prevailed in Delhi.
 He was on his way back to the Deccan, where, earlier he was a Subedar.
 But he had to confront Mubariz Khan, as a result of a plot by the Mughal emperor to kill the former.
 Mubariz Khan failed in his attempt and he was himself slain.
 This one took place in AD 1724, and henceforth Mir Qamaruddin, who assumed the title of Nizam-ul-Mulk, conducted himself as an independent ruler.
 Earlier, while he was one of the Ministers of the Mughal emperor Muhammad Shah, the latter conferred on him the title of Asaf Jah.
 Thus begins the Asaf Jahi rule over Golconda with the capital at Aurangabad.

 Asaf Jah II

 The fourth son of the Nizam-ul-Mulk, Nizam Ali Khan was born on 24 February 1734.
 He assumed the Subedari of the Deccan at the age of 28 years and ruled the Deccan for almost 42 years - the longest period among the Nizams.
 His reign was one of the most important chapters in the history of the Asaf Jahi dynasty.
 Among his efforts to consolidate the Nizam empire was the shift of the Deccan capital from Aurangabad to Hyderabad.
 He ruled the Deccan at a most critical period and got very successful support from the House of Paigah.
 He protected the Deccan from the attack of the Marathas and Tippu Sultan of Mysore by signing a mutual protection treaty with the British.

 After a reign that played a pivotal role in the establishment of the Nizam dynasty, Nizam Ali Khan Siddiqi died in 1803 at the age of 69.
 He was buried at the Mecca Masjid alongside the tomb of his mother Umda Begum.